 In 2016 he played the Count Gil in “Il segreto di Susanna” of E. Wolf-Ferrari and later, with La Fenice of Venice she toured in Oman with “L’Elisir d’amore” in the lucky role of Dulcamara.
 He played the role of the Doctor in “La cena delle beffe” of U. Giordano at Alla Scala and then returned at the Rome Opera with the Marquis of “Linda di Chamounix”.
 After the highly successful Barber of Seville in La Coruna will follow in the near future other interesting titles Rossini and Donizetti.

 In the same year Bruno has played as a teacher: his master classes have always large following of students and appreciation by insiders who recognize Bruno de Simone technical guidance and interpretation of excellence for new generations.
-Among the recent commitments in this field it is worth mentioning the effort at the improvement of the Academy of the Opera Theatre in Florence.

 He has made numerous recordings of CDs and DVDs for major record labels: EMI, Decca, Sony BMG, Naxos, TDK, Arthaus MUSIK, DYNAMIC.